jrem08/jrem08/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com?lines=Front-end+Developer;UX+Designer&color=BC52EE&center=true&width=500&height=50"></a>
 </p>
 <hr/>
-<h4 align="center">🚀 I'm a front-end developer passionate about UX design and looking for remote opportunities and a senior position in intuitive interfaces..</h4>
+<h4 align="center">🚀 I'm a dedicated front-end developer, passionate about creating interactive and efficient web experiences.
+With over a year of professional experience, I'm proficient in technologies such as React.js, Tailwind CSS, and Node.js.
+My specialty is developing modern, responsive user interfaces that not only meet technical specifications but also deliver an exceptional user experience.</h4>
 <br>
-After completing high school, I began my career as a front-end developer and UX designer at CIAF, where I acquired some of my knowledge, which is currently updated daily.
+I have advanced knowledge of technologies, backed by practical projects and academic experience.
+All of this is accompanied by a process of continuous growth and improvement through online courses and documentation.
 <br>
 Now, while I study software engineering at university, I'm looking for remote jobs to continue strengthening my skills and further my education in what I love.
 <br>